doozan/6001_Spanish/README.md

       --dump-changes changes.txt \
       --anki "User 1" \
       jeffs_deck || return 1
-# note: this is the exact command used by the build script, you probably don't want to use --low-mem, --dump-removed or --anki parameters
+# note: this is the exact command used by the build script, you probably don't want to use --low-mem, --dump-changes or --anki parameters
 ```